auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-branding.md

 Branding Auth0 collateral provides a consistent look and feel to the user experience for your customers as well as giving them the peace of mind that they’re using a product from a trusted and secure provider.
 :::

 Auth0 also provides support for [internationalization (I18N)](/i18n) and localization (L10N), both of which are important if you work with an international clientele.
-Out-of-box collateral such as the Auth0 Lock UI widget comes ready enabled for multiple language support, with built-in extensibility for adding more languages if what you need [doesn’t already exist](/libraries/lock/v11/i18n).
+Out-of-box collateral, such as the Auth0 Lock UI widget, comes ready enabled for multiple language support, with built-in extensibility for adding more languages if what you require [doesn’t already exist](/libraries/lock/v11/i18n).

 ::: panel Best Practice
 Almost all applications need Internationalization and/or Localization in one form or another.
 Auth0 makes it easy to add, but you need to account for it up front: retro-fitting localization, for example, can be a painful process if left too late.